 Stargardt’s Macular Dystrophy

-Stargardt's Macular Dystrophy is the most common hereditary macular dystrophy with an estimated incidence of 1 in 10,000.
-It affects the macula, this is a specialised region of the eye that we use for seeing straight ahead and in detail.
-The typical person presents with visual symptoms between the first and third decades of life.
+Stargardt's Macular Dystrophy affects the macula, which is a specialised region of the eye that we use for seeing straight ahead and in detail.

 Strabismus (Squint)